 Every patient is given the option, on site, of participating in cutting edge research about their movement disorder.
 Read more about it on the Research page.

-For more information about the surgical or medical treatment of dystonia or to refer a patient, call the University of Florida Consultation Center, and ask for our Program Coordinator Rachelle Stephen (352-273-5566).
-If you are a new patient Rachelle will walk you through the process of getting an appointment.
+For more information about the surgical or medical treatment of dystonia or to refer a patient, call the University of Florida Consultation Center (352-294-5400).
+If you are a new patient they will walk you through the process of getting an appointment.